For people in treatment, who engages with recovery residences, and does it boost retention?

-Recovery residences, sometimes referred to as sober homes or halfway houses, are critical recovery support services shown to improve substance use outcomes.
-Greater understanding of how recovery residences link people to other substance use disorder services can inform public health recommendations and recovery residence standards.
-In this study, researchers assessed differences between people who do and do not use recovery housing, and recovery residence participation influences outpatient treatment retention.
+Residing in recovery residences, also called sober homes or halfway houses, improves substance use outcomes.
+Greater understanding of how recovery residences link people to other services can inform public health recommendations and recovery residence standards.
+This study examined people in treatment to examine predictors of living in recovery housing, and whether living in these venues equals boosted treatment retention.

 WHAT PROBLEM DOES THIS STUDY ADDRESS?